VIDA-NYU/reprozip-examples/stacked-up/README.md

 The website can be accessed [here](http://stackedup.org/), and the original implementation of the website is available [here](https://github.com/merbroussard/sdp_curricula).
 However, the ReproZip package that we provide is based on a [fork](https://github.com/fchirigati/sdp_curricula) of the original project implementation, which fixes some issues, such as missing dependencies.

+If you are using the Vagrant machine provided by this repository, do the following to run the example:

+    $ vagrant ssh
+    $ workon stacked-up
+    $ cd sdp_curricula/
+    $ ./runserver

+The app will be accessible on ``localhost:8111`` from any Web browser.

 ReproZip Package
 ----------------